-The APCC president said: “The TDP MPs almost prostrated before Modi in Parliament when the issue of promises made during the AP State Reorganisation Act was being discussed.
+Speaking to newsmen at the Andhra Ratna Bhavan here on Tuesday, the APCC president said: “The TDP MPs almost prostrated before Modi in Parliament when the issue of promises made during the AP State Reorganisation Act was being discussed.
 They appeared more like slaves and beggars.
-Both the TDP and BJP MPs have failed to make the Prime Minister respond to the questions raised by Sonia Gandhi.”
+Both the TDP and BJP MPs have failed to make the Prime Minister respond to the questions raised by our president Sonia Gandhi.”

 He accused Chief Minister N Chandrababu Naidu of double-speak.
 “In Hyderabad, he said his wings had been clipped but in Delhi his MPs fawned over Modi all the time.
-Union Minister M Venkaiah Naidu, using his oratorical skills, only tried to project himself a leader committed to keeping promises and that he was being misunderstood,” he said and wondered how Venkaiah Naidu could say special status had no legal sanctity.
-“In fact, it was he who had bragged that the BJP would accord Special Status to AP for 10 years though then prime minister Manmohan Singh had promised such status for five years.
+Union Minister M Venkaiah Naidu, using his oratorical skills, only tried to project himself a leader committed to keeping promises and that he was being misunderstood,” he said and wondered how Venkaiah Naidu could say special status had no legal sanctity, that too on the floor of the House.
+“In fact, it was he who had bragged that the BJP would accord Specialty Status to AP for 10 years though the then prime minister Manmohan Singh had promised such status only for five years.
+“Now the same leader says Special Status is not possible since it has no legal sanctity,” Raghuveera Reddy said.